99Designs Review: Some Thoughts From First Hand Experience

 Can You make Money on 99Designs?

 On the flip side, can you make money on 99Designs as a service provider?
 In my opinion, the potential is absolutely here for making some serious money.
-The designer I eventually awarded with the competition win had over 500 five-star reviews.
-When you consider how much a graphic artist makes from winning one of these contests, that’s an awful lot of money.
+The same designer I eventually awarded with the competition win had over 500 five-star reviews.
+When you consider how much a graphic artist makes from winning one of these contests, that's an awful lot of money.

 There is always a high demand for good art and good graphic design.
 These are surprisingly hard things to find.
 If you're looking for ways to make money as an artist, 99Designs is one of the first places to check out online.

-There’s no doubt there’s plenty of potential for making money on 99Designs as a talented and hard-working artist or designer.
+Undoubtedly, there's plenty of potential for making money on 99Designs as a talented and hard-working artist or designer.

-My Personal 99Designs Experience
+99Designs Review: My Personal Experience

-The logo design packages gave four clear options.
+The logo design contest packages gave four clear options.
 Considering that we only needed a logo, we went with the Bronze Package.
 There were early questions about the colors and styles that we liked.
 There were even example logos we could pick to indicate the types of designs we liked the most.
 This was a great way to start artists out on the right page.

 Most important, we were able to upload pictures of logos that we liked.
 This gave us a chance to find some logos from other outdoor sites or stores and use those.
 I highly recommend this step.
 I uploaded three for reference.
 Two were somewhat similar, but I also wanted one very different style of logo I liked to make sure we received many different styles or colors of logos.
 A better variety meant a better chance we would see something we like.